 - if you have a rapidly deteriorating condition and may be approaching the end of your life

-Important things to know about the assessment process:
+Important things to know about all stages of the assessment process:

 - You should be fully involved and your views should be considered.